Welcome to today's edition of the Rush 24-7 podcast.

 Pascal.

-So, little pal wow with Bob Schiefer.
+So, little pal wow with Bob Schieffer, never know.

-Okay, my friends, it's open life Friday.
+Okay, my friends, it's Open Life Friday.

-Rush Limbaugh here on the cutting edge.
+Rush Limbaugh here in the Cutting Edge.

 We'll get back here, and the second hour will start before you know it.